heritai/brandboost-content-generator/README.md

 5.  **Generate content** with AI.
 6.  **Edit and export** as needed.

-## 🔧 Technical Details
+## 🔧 Key Technical Details

 -   **AI Model**: Mistral-7B-Instruct-v0.1
 -   **API**: Hugging Face Inference API
 -   **Framework**: Streamlit
--   **Data**: Synthetic product catalog for demonstration
+-   **Data**: Synthetic product catalog for demonstration purposes

-## ⚠️ Disclaimer
+## ⚠️ Important Disclaimer

-This project serves as a demonstration and utilizes a synthetic product catalog along with the free tier of Hugging Face's Inference API.
+This project is intended as a **demonstration** and utilizes a synthetic product catalog along with the free tier of Hugging Face's Inference API.
 For real-world production environments, robust authentication, rate limiting, and comprehensive data validation would be essential.

-**Key considerations for this demo:**
+**Key considerations for this demonstration:**

 -   **Synthetic Data:** The product catalog consists of fictional data, used solely for demonstration purposes.
 -   **Free Tier API:** Reliance on the free tier of Hugging Face's Inference API means performance and reliability may vary.
 Production applications would significantly benefit from a paid plan for enhanced performance and reliability.